mo-olivia-smedley/sphinx-testing/README.md

-# test-for-training
+# Testing the use of Sphinx documentation

-## This is an example repository.
+## Repository to test building and deploying documentation to GitHub pages.